Colin Campbell (ice hockey, born 1953): Executive career

 During voting for the 2016 NHL All-Star Game, career enforcer John Scott was leading fan voting as captain of the Pacific Division.
 In a piece for the Players' Tribune, John Scott revealed that one NHL executive attempted to shame him out of competing, asking how his children would feel about his participation.
-It was revealed many months later in a Twitter tirade from player Steve Downie that Colin Campbell was this executive.
+It was revealed months later in a Twitter tirade from former player Steve Downie (who was also an enforcer in his playing career) that Campbell was this executive.

 He currently continues his role as Director of Hockey Operations.